Help us match you with local pros in your area

 Ductwork Cleaning | $403-$1,007 |

-Request estimates from at least three HVAC contractors.
-Explain your issues and ask if specialists can inspect your system in person.
-Review each company's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
-Avoid companies that pressure you or demand payment before work.
+Contact at least three HVAC providers for quotes.
+Explain the issues and have specialists visit to inspect your HVAC system if possible.
+Compare the contractors' explanations, solutions, estimated costs, warranties, and timeframes.
+Avoid providers that pressure you or demand payment upfront.

-When selecting an HVAC company, choose one with technicians that have the right training, licenses, and experience.
-In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+Choose an HVAC company with skilled technicians who have proper licensing and experience.
+In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
+Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
+In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
-All contractors must have four years of experience and be bonded, and contractors with employees must also meet insurance requirements.
-Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision.
+All contractors are required to have four years of experience and to be bonded, and contractors with employees must also meet insurance requirements.
+Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision.
 Choose a company with stellar reviews and stories of positive experiences from customers.

-Always make sure you know what a company’s process is like.
-When getting HVAC repairs, ask your provider to explain which parts require replacement and explain why.
-Confirm that your technician will clean and test the full system afterward to guarantee proper operation.
-When replacing your HVAC, have the contractor explain the new features, energy efficiency, brand, model, and estimated installation time.
-Before signing a contract, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Make sure you know the details of any project before it begins.
+For HVAC repairs, have your provider detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after the repair to ensure that everything works.
+When replacing your HVAC system, have the provider describe the new model, energy efficiency, brand, estimated installation time, and features.
+Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-Typically, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you notice any new issues, like leaks, strange noises, or unusual smells.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are needed.
+You should also have an inspection if you notice any new issues, such as unusual smells, leaks, or strange noises.
 If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically gets the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians are often less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes between one and three days for the entire system.
-Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
 The exact amount of time will be based on factors like how large your home is, how easily accessible different parts of the system are, and whether your technician runs into any problems.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In La Crescenta-Montrose, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
 In La Crescenta-Montrose, you'll likely need something on the higher end of this range.
-Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 There are a number of ways you can make your HVAC system more energy-efficient: